 One thing I have noticed in all my years as a data professional: few users understand (or care) how far away they are from their data.
-Quite often they expect instant results from their queries despite there currently being an upper bound due to things like network bandwidth, the speed of light, and the data sitting on a server on the other side of the world.
+Quite often they expect instant results from their queries.
+They don’t understand the upper bounds of resources like network bandwidth, the speed of light, and that the data is located on the other side of the world.

 SQL Server makes it easy to connect to and query data from remote data sources.
 The common way of getting this done is through the use of a linked server, which is little more than an OLEDB data source.